kamalmarhubi/website/_posts/2015-06-10-some-early-linux-ipc-latency-data.markdown

 I've [added][af-unix-commit] [benchmarks][af-inet-commit] for UNIX domain
 sockets and TCP sockets over the loopback interface.
-UNIX domain sockets were super easy to implement thanks to the handy `[socketpair]` function.
+UNIX domain sockets were super easy to implement thanks to the handy [`socketpair`][socketpair] function.
 It was not really any different from pipes.
 The difference is that since sockets are full duplex, you only need to create one pair.
 If the processes were unrelated, or if I wanted to be able to accept multiple connections, it would be much more like TCP sockets—ie, a pain!

 [af-unix-commit]: https://github.com/kamalmarhubi/linux-ipc-benchmarks/commit/e06c93b54b4d13e1f78c64add9ac8a5cdf19b9ff
 [af-inet-commit]: https://github.com/kamalmarhubi/linux-ipc-benchmarks/commit/8f9094522465db54003f08da4d5b797e2944f47e